matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/README.md

 opendaylight-user@root>
 ```

 The next steps vary depending on whether you are using a distribution, or you have built from git.
-If you are using a distribution, then you do NOT need to add the feature repositories as shown here, and you can proceed to the feature:install step below.
+If you are using a distribution, then you do NOT need to add the feature repositories as shown here, and you can proceed to the `feature:install` step below.

 If you have built from git then you can use the desktop icons.
-If you want to use karaf on a built distribution then you need to add the feature repositories, as in the example shown below.
+If you want to use the karaf CLI with a built distribution then you need to add the feature repositories, as in the example shown below.
 Note that the specific feature repositories you will need to add will change over time, so what is below is just an *example*.
 The definitive list of feature repositories can be found in the "featuresRepositories" section of the `~/git/odl-lithium/integration/distributions/karaf/target/assembly/etc/org.apache.karaf.features.cfg` file.
 Also note that the configuration file has a comma-delimited list of feature repositories, whereas, at the karaf CLI, one needs to add the feature repositories one by one as shown below.

 ```
 opendaylight-user@root>feature:repo-add mvn:org.apache.karaf.features/standard/3.0.3/xml/features